 The Cathedral is open to the public on Wednesday afternoon to visit the Pasos.
 The figures are already waiting for the departure the next morning.
 Since Wednesday night and especially on Thursday, Sevillian people full the streets of rosemary and aromatic flowers for the Corpus Christi in Seville.
 Joined to the incense of the procession permeates the city with a very characteristic odor.

 The morning is lovely and Seville shines with the sound of the Giralda bells.
-At 8:00 starts Corpus Mass in the Cathedral and the procession depart is at 8:30.
+At 8:00 starts Corpus Mass in the Cathedral and the procession depart is at 8:30 with Santa Ángela de la Cruz or San Fernando.
 There are special moments inside like the dance of Los Seises (the Sixes), a group of 10 children, 6 before, with a long tradition, or the songs performed by the Escolanía Catdralicia (Cathedral children Choir).

 The Corpus Christi procession through the streets in Seville during four hours and comes back to the Cathedral around 12:30.
 Sevillian people and visitors eagerly await the pass in the streets of downtown.
-There is special attention to areas like the Salvador square, next to the Universal Café, Placentines Street, where is the Pelayo Bar, and Argote de Molina, with Antigüedades Bar.
+There is special attention to areas like the Salvador square, next to the Universal People, Placentines Street, where Pelayo Bar is, and Argote de Molina, with Antigüedades Bar.

 After the procession of Corpus Christi in Seville, many of the Pasos undertaken the return to their temples during the Thursday evening.
 The faithful of each accompany them on their way and the other people enjoy the festive day.
 Noon and evening is a big party in Seville and all the bars at downtown, Santa Cruz, Arenal, Cathedral and Mateos Gago Street live a wonderful atmosphere.